• Home

 The third (and last) returned solution was a small JavaScript thingy called SWFObject by Geoff Stearns.
 While my employer doesn’t have statistics on JavaScript usage among its users, I absolutely will not go for a solution that requires JavaScript in order to display anything.
 I’ve burned myself before on a similar choice before. ;)

 But if you combine these, you will get a fairly nice setup.
 The big plus for SWFObject is that you define a <div> with content, and that content will be replaced with the Flash file if and only if SWFObject manages to do so.
-So if the <div> contains the Flash Satay method wrapped inside <noscript> I will have a nice fall-back for users without JavaScript.
-I’m also guessing that people likely to turn off JavaScript are likely to have an up to date Flash player anyway, if they haven’t disabled Flash as well.
+So if the <div> contains the Flash Satay method wrapped inside

-And for people with Flash completely disabled, the <object> tag itself has a nice fallback builtin.
-The content of an <object> tag is rendered in place of the object if the object can’t be displayed.
+And for people with Flash completely disabled, the tag itself has a nice fallback builtin.
+The content of an tag is rendered in place of the object if the object can’t be displayed.
 So any animated gif or textual message I want shown to those users is placed within the Flash Satay code which in turn is within the <div> that SWFObject operates on!

 Example code (assumes swfobject.js is included in your header):